rlindgren/aidk/README.md

 }
 ```

 No configuration for this.
 No "model fallback" setting.
-You just... do it.
+You just write the logic.

 ---